 Whether it’s a brochure, postcard, folded self-mailer, or a letter and inserts in an envelope, this is a very powerful marketing channel.
-According to the most recent figures from the Data and Marketing Association (DMA), the response rate for direct mail actually outpaces the rates for all other channels combined.
+According to the most recent figures from the ANA, the response rate for direct mail actually outpaces the rates for all other channels combined.

 But let’s face it: you just can’t jump in without knowing many of the most important details that will ensure that your resources (people, money, time) aren’t going to be wasted.
 Here’s quick rundown of what you’ll need to do.

 You really need a strategy before you can get started.
 Without understanding your product, service, or audience, your chances for direct mail marketing success are limited.

 A great way to begin planning is to ask yourself 6 crucial questions.
 Here is a high level breakdown of these important questions, but we recommend clicking the link above for a deeper dive!

 3. How frequently will you mail?

 4. Do you have a strong offer?

 5. Is the design and format easy for your prospects to look at?

 6. What other channels will factor in to your campaign?